International 214 Licenses

 If the application qualifies for “streamlined processing,” and there is no objection to the application, either by individuals, entities or other branches of the government, the application will be granted after 14 days on public notice and a notice of the grant will be published by the FCC.
 If the application does not qualify for streamlined processing (because of certain foreign affiliations, for example), there is no time frame during which the FCC must process the application.
 Most applications submitted by our firm qualify for streamlined processing and are granted within 20 days after you contact us (see below for how to begin the process).
 Note, however, that applications with foreign ownership are being heavily scrutinized by the Department of Homeland Security because of 9/11.
 If your company has 10% or more foreign ownership, call Mr. Lynch at Thomas Lynch & Associates for more information.

-The FCC charges a filing fee of $1,195.
+The FCC charges a filing fee that is currently $1,195.
 Thomas Lynch & Associates charges a flat fee of $550 to prepare the application and prosecute it at the FCC if you have foreign ownership less than 10%.
 Therefore the total is $1,745.
 If you have foreign ownership of 10% or more, the legal fees are $950, making the total $2,145.
 Our flat-rated fees are among the lowest offered for expert assistance and reflects the firm’s efficiency and experience in filing and prosecuting Section 214 applications.
 In addition, if you obtain your International 214 Authorization through Thomas Lynch & Associates, you will receive a comprehensive table of common regulatory requirements that includes a summary of the requirement, the code section applicable and the due date for any associated filing.
 The table also contains many web links to manuals and other helps in satisfying the regulatory requirements.
 This table was developed by our firm and is free for our 214 clients.
 It is worth hundreds of dollars of legal time (we sell the table individually for $550) and is an added value that is not available from others.

 Click here for more information.